How to Measure EMF

 Measuring Radio Frequency (RF) Radiation

 Higher than expected radio frequency (RF) power density can be just as confusing.
 RF can act sort of like X-rays, penetrating through many materials, reflecting off others.
 This can produce apparently high power densities in certain areas and make finding the source of those RF radiations more difficult.
-Using separate RF meters or antennas with the capability of omni-directional AND more focused targeting can be useful in this regard.
+Using separate RF meters or antennas with the capability of omnidirectional AND more focused targeting can be useful in RF testing.

 EMF Testing Services

-If you bring your EMF concerns to Healthy Building Science, it usually makes our jobs easier by giving us a heads-up as to where to start our investigation.
+If you bring your EMF concerns to Healthy Building Science, it usually makes our jobs easier by giving us a heads-up as to where to start our investigation and EMF testing.
 Don’t be surprised if our investigation brings unforeseen conclusions!
 Often we deliver better than expected news and peace of mind, and no additional measures are recommended or the fix is more simple than you think.

 Healthy Building Science is an environmental consulting firm which provides EMF testing, emf surveys, emf consultations and RF testing for the greater San Francisco Bay Area and all of Northern California.